 Cost of Ownership

-That emissions figure on the 3.0-litre model means a 37% Benefit-in-Kind tax rating that really isn't too bad for a powerful sports car of this kind.
+Those emissions figures on both models mean a 37% Benefit-in-Kind tax rating that really isn't too bad for a powerful sports car of this kind.
 And it allows this Toyota to just about edge into a lower tax band than a rival Porsche 718 Cayman -which means that your first year Vehicle Excise duty payment on the 3.0-litre Supra model would be £530; on the Porsche, it'd be £1,280.
 A flat annual VED charge of £145 applies on a GR Supra 3.0 after the first year, along with an additional £320 per year added in years two to six of ownership thanks to the fact that this Toyota costs more than £40,000.
 Insurance is rated at group 34E for the 2.0-litre variant and 38E for the 3.0-litre model.